yangyLab/PS-SBFEM/README.md

 ```

 # Citation
-If you use PSBFEM-Abaqus for academic research, you are encouraged to cite the following paper:
+If you use PS-SBFEM for academic research, you are encouraged to cite the following paper:

 ```
 @article{yang2022novel,